-Wow, when Wizard Rob brought his animals to show us the children were really brave and handled many of them.
+When Wizard Rob brought his animals, the children were really brave and handled many of them.
 It was delightful to see so many animals close up.

 Reading and Writing

 The children are encouraged to read books and write in all the areas of the Nursery.
-They are very good at retelling stories to each other using puppets and props.
+They retell traditional stories using puppets and props.

 Our Nursery children enjoy a range of activities that involve looking at numbers and counting.
 We use mark making equipment to represent ideas of number.
 The children have been introduced to Numicon apparatus and are keen to investigate the pieces.
-We made pictures with shapes and investigated measuring.
+We made pictures with shapes.

 Nursery Class 2016-17